BatouSakho/CIS5370/README.md

 						sudo apt update
 						sudo apt install wireshark

-GCC is already preinstalled in Ubuntu, so no worries there.
+GCC is already preinstalled in Ubuntu and Seed, so no worries there.

 Steps to run the program